kilpkonn/msc-thesis/main.typ

 [4], [76.0%], [9.6%], [22.1], [137.1ms],
 [5], [76.2%], [9.5%], [22.3], [151.1ms],
   ),
+  caption: [
-  caption: [Depth hyperparameter effect on metrics]
+    Depth hyperparameter effect on metrics.
+    Holes filled plateaus at 76% on depth 2.
+    Syntactic matches reaches 9.8% at depth 3 and starts decreasing.
+    Terms per hole starts at high high number of 15 per hole, plateaus at 4.
+    Average time increases about linearly.
+  ]
 ) <tbl-depth-hyper-param>
 #todo("what is going on with depth 4, holes filled")

-With the depth limit of 2 the program managed to generate a term with syntactic match in 10.7% of searches and find some term that satisfies the type in 74.0% of the searches.
+With the depth of 2 the program manageds to generate a term that satisfies the type in 74.0% of the serches.
+In 10.7% of searches the generated term syntactically matches the original term.
 Average number of terms per hole is 18.6, and they are found in 35ms.
 However, the numbers vary a lot depending on the style of the program.
 #todo("recheck std dev, of what exactly?")